 The Reading tests focus on three main skills: reading comprehension, language use and vocabulary.
 Students are expected to develop reading comprehension skills through increasing text complexity from one grade to the next and by making connections across multiple texts.
 Also, students should develop a craft of appropriate language use as well as the ability to understand words and phrases and their relationships, especially when acquiring new vocabulary.
-Reading comprehension is also assessed through the Stanford 10 reading comprehension subtest.
 More information on content standards for Reading can be found at KDE website (ELA).